Unboxed-Software/solana-course/content/program-testing.md

 The three sections of output include the unit tests, the integration test, and the doc tests.

-As a side note, if the program you are testing creates a new account at all (i.e. creates a pda), then the command `cargo test` will not work and the program will fail to complete with an error like the following.
+As a side note, if the program you are testing creates a new account at all (i.e. creates a PDA), then the command `cargo test` will not work and the program will fail to complete with an error like the following.

 ```rust
 Account data resizing not supported yet: 0 -> 1000.
 Consider making this test conditional on `#[cfg(feature = "test-bpf")]`